localstack/docs/content/en/user-guide/aws/ec2/index.md

 This works on top of the mock/CRUD capabilities and makes it possible to implement advanced local setups.

 The underlying method for emulation can be controlled using the [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) configuration option.
+You may choose between virtualisation, containerisation or plain mocked.

+### Mock

+This is the default method in LocalStack Community edition.
+All resources are mocked as in-memory representation only.

 ### Docker